 When the fluid passes over the turbine blades, it rotates the turbine.
 It causes the car to move forward.
 In the initial phase, the turbine blades rotate slower than the impeller blades.
 As we accelerate the speed through the vehicle pedal, turbine blades rotate faster and match the speed of the impeller.

 The blades of the turbine are curved in shape.
 When the blade rotates, the fluid reaches the turbine and passes to the impeller through the turbine center.
-Due to this directional change, the turbine rotates.
+Due to this directional change, the turbine spins.
 This cycle repeats every time.

 Stator